-Here are some useful tips to implement in the classroom to make students more environmentally conscious and to help them make changes.
+Here are some useful tips to implement in the classroom to encourage children to be more environmentally conscious.

-Teachers are in a great position to help young students in primary school learn about the damage we cause to the environment and how they can help prevent this from happening.
-Young people are the next generation, so it is crucial to get them on board by doing their bit to help the planet.
-Here are our top tips to an eco-friendly classroom;
+Teachers are in a great position to help children learn about the damage we cause to the environment and how they can play their part in preventing this from happening.
+Young people are the next generation, so it’s crucial to get them on board by doing their bit to help the planet.

 Soon they won’t even have to think about throwing their banana peel into the food waste bin and their used paper scraps into the recycling bin.
 When your class are in the swing of recycling, you can start a zero-waste policy by teaching them ways to use reusable items instead of disposable ones, such as food containers for lunchtime and reusable water bottles.

-It could be worth putting up a few signs or posters in the classroom to remind the students when they have finished using their electrical devices.
-Another idea is to keep the blinds open and use natural light throughout the day, minimizing the number of lights used or eliminating the need to use them at all.
+It could be worth putting up a few signs or posters in the classroom to remind pupils when they have finished using their electrical devices.
+Another idea is to keep the blinds open and use natural light throughout the day, minimising the number of lights used or eliminating the need to use them at all.

-Getting the students on board with the eco-friendly classroom is vital, and for this to happen, they must understand how it can benefit them in the future.
+Getting pupils on board with the eco-friendly classroom is vital, and for this to happen, they must understand how it can benefit them in the future.
 Fitting environmental education into the curriculum is an effective way to reinforce the benefits of helping the planet.
-Using scenarios like the weight of plastic in math’s problems or learning about ocean levels in geography are examples of how students can continuously learn about the environment.
-You could even get the students to calculate their carbon footprints!
+Using scenarios like the weight of plastic in maths problems or learning about ocean levels in geography are examples of how pupils can continuously learn about the environment.
+You could even get the pupils to calculate their carbon footprints!

-Encouraging each student in the class to have a plant to water every day is an engaging method to keep the children interested.
-It also teaches the children about the responsibility involved when taking care of their plant and to see who’s can grow the highest!
+Encouraging each pupil in the class to have a plant to water every day is an engaging method to keep children interested.
+It also teaches children about the responsibility involved when taking care of their plant and to see whose can grow the highest!
 Having 30 small plants around the room will also purify the air and bring a lot of colour to the classroom.